MMA News: UFC Champ Cris Cyborg Confirms Upcoming Super Fight Against Amanda Nunes In December

-In the past months, UFC women’s featherweight champion Cris Cyborg has been campaigning for a super fight against UFC women’s bantamweight champion Amanda Nunes.
-Since winning their belt, both female Brazilian mixed martial artists continue to dominate in their respective divisions.
+In the past few months, UFC women’s featherweight champion Cris Cyborg has been campaigning for a super fight against UFC women’s bantamweight champion, Amanda Nunes.
+Since winning their belts, both female Brazilian mixed martial artists continue to dominate in their respective divisions.

-Amanda Nunes has already expressed interest in fighting Cris Cyborg, but she said that she needs a longer preparation to move up to the featherweight division.
-In an appearance on Brazilian show Combate News(h/t MMAjunkie), Cyborg revealed that the UFC offered her to fight Nunes in September.
+Amanda Nunes has already expressed interest in fighting Cris Cyborg, but she said that she needs a longer preparation time to move up to the featherweight division.
+In an appearance on Brazilian show Combate News, as reported by MMAjunkie, Cyborg revealed that the UFC offered her a fight with Nunes in September.
 Unfortunately, the super fight was moved on December 29 due to Nunes’ request.

 “Friday, last week, I talked to the UFC, and I said I wanted to fight, that I’m ready to fight,” Cyborg said.
 “I’ve been training, ready, and I want to fight.
 They offered me September, the 8th, in Dallas, to fight Amanda.
 I said that’s fine.
 I’ll fight.
 I’ve been training.
 I’m ready.
 A champion has to be ready all the time.
 Then on Monday, they said (she) didn’t accept Sept.
 8. Then I said I wanted to fight anyway.
 I want to fight.
 I don’t want to be idle.
 And then Amanda sent the picture, saying she accepted the fight on Dec.
 29.”